reactivemarbles/DynamicData/Docs/GettingStarted.md

 ```

 ## Want to know more?
-There is so much more which will be documented but for now I suggest downloading the [WPF trading example](https://github.com/RolandPheasant/Tradingdemo) as I intend it to be a 'living document' and it will be continually maintained.
+There is so much more which will be documented but for now I suggest

+ 1. Download the [WPF trading example](https://github.com/RolandPheasant/Tradingdemo) as I intend it to be a 'living document' and it will be continually maintained.
+ 2. Read the documents as they are created (keep an eye on this space)